MSO4SC/slurm_exporter/README.md

 # Slurm Prometheus Exporter

-Server that collects metrics from Slurm and exposes them in the Prometheus format.
-The exporter access SLURM by ssh, tipically running in a outside machine that can reach the HPC.
+Allow a server to collect metrics from SLURM and expose them in Prometheus format.
+The exporter accesses SLURM by ssh to a remote machine that can perform `sacct`, `squeue`, and `sinfo` commands.

-Run it in the same machine as slurm is not supported right now.
+Running it on the same machine as SLURM is not currently supported.

 ## Install